-OUC's installed generating capability for OUC and St. Cloud (as of date this Ten-Year Site Plan was prepared) is 1,415 MW in the winter and 1,378 MW in the summer assuming Lakeland Electric removes McIntosh Unit 3 from service by March 31, 2021.
+OUC's installed generating capability for OUC and St. Cloud (as of date this Ten-Year Site Plan was prepared) is 1,432 MW in the winter and 1,396 MW in the summer.
 OUC's existing generating capability (described in more detail in Section 2.0) consists of the following:

-- A joint ownership share in the Stanton Energy Center (Units 1, 2, and Stanton A) - Sole ownership of Stanton Energy Center Unit B (Stanton B) - Joint ownership shares of the Indian River combustion turbine units - Joint ownership share of St. Lucie Unit 2 Nuclear Generating Facility
+- A joint ownership share in the Stanton Energy Center (Units 1, 2, and Stanton A) - Sole ownership of Stanton Energy Center Unit B (Stanton B) - Joint ownership shares of the Indian River combustion turbine units - Joint ownership share of St. Lucie Unit 2 Nuclear Generating Facility - Sole ownership of the Osceola Generating Station

-St. Cloud's entitlement to capacity from Stanton Unit 2 is included as generating capability in Tables 6-1 and 6-2, consistent with the Interlocal Agreement described in Section 2.0.
+St. Cloud's entitlement to capacity from Stanton Unit 2 is included as generating capability in Tables 6-2 and 6-2, consistent with the Interlocal Agreement described in Section 2.0.